kdeldycke/kevin-deldycke-blog/content/posts/latest-stable-kdenlive-development-version-mlt.md

     $ make
     $ sudo make install

-That's it !
+That's it!
 Now you can launch Kdenlive, and if you run the wizard, you'll see that the MLT version on your system is the latest:

 ![](/uploads/2010/kdenlive-with-mlt-dev.png)

-Oh, and by the way, it [fixed my problem with the crop filter](http://mltframework.org/gitweb/mlt.git?p=mltframework.org/mlt.git;a=commitdiff;h=21a3f68d56ce1237eb6510cdf03ebfc40b5641c2) ! :)
+Oh, and by the way, it [fixed my problem with the crop filter](http://mltframework.org/gitweb/mlt.git?p=mltframework.org/mlt.git;a=commitdiff;h=21a3f68d56ce1237eb6510cdf03ebfc40b5641c2)! :)

 Finally, if you want to revert the mess we created on the system, you have to remove the MLT we built in place: